imran1503/SYSC-3303-Elevator-Project/README.md

 no more events that can be run at the time.

 Run the subsystems in the following order:
+1. GUI.java
-1. ElevatorSubsystem.java
+2. ElevatorSubsystem.java
-2. Scheduler.java
+3. Scheduler.java
-3. FloorSubsystem.java
+4. FloorSubsystem.java